 - The list will not include disclosures we have made as authorized by law.
 For example, the accounting will not include disclosures made for treatment, payment and health care operations purposes (except as noted herein).
 Also, no accounting will be made for disclosures made directly to you, under an authorization that you provided, or those made to your family or friends.
-The list will not include other disclosures, including incidental disclosures, disclosures we have made for national security purposes, disclosures to law enforcement personnel or disclosures made before January 1, 2014.
+The list will not include other disclosures, including incidental disclosures, disclosures we have made for national security purposes, or disclosures to law enforcement personnel.

-- The list we provide will include disclosures made within the last six years (subject to the January 1, 2014, beginning date) unless you specify a shorter period.
+- The list we provide will include disclosures made within the last six years unless you specify a shorter period.

-- You may also request and receive an accounting of disclosures of electronic health records made for payment, treatment, or health care operations during the prior three years for disclosures made on or after January 1, 2014.
+- You may also request and receive an accounting of disclosures of electronic health records made for payment, treatment, or health care operations during the prior three years.

 - The first list you request within a 12-month period will be free.
 You may be charged for providing any additional lists within a 12-month period.